๐ŸงฉDiscrete Mathematics

 Mealy Machines

-Compare: Moore vs. Mealy—Moore outputs are state-based (stable), Mealy outputs are transition-based (responsive).
-If an FRQ describes a system that must react immediately to input, think Mealy; if it emphasizes stable outputs, think Moore.
+Compare: Moore outputs are state-based (stable), Mealy outputs are transition-based (responsive).
+If a problem describes a system that must react immediately to input, think Mealy.
+If it emphasizes stable, predictable outputs, think Moore.

 Representations: Different Views of the Same Machine

 FSMs can be expressed in multiple equivalent forms.
-Choosing the right representation depends on whether you're analyzing, implementing, or communicating the design.
+The right choice depends on whether you're analyzing, implementing, or communicating the design.

 State Diagrams